 Improving Workplace Air Quality

-Your work building likely needs maintenance before reopening.
+Your office likely needs maintenance before reopening.
 The degree really depends on what system usage and building occupancy looked like over the past year.
-Were systems completely idle for a time?
+Were systems completely idle for a period of time?
 Were essential personnel still entering the space from time to time?
 Was a facility manager present and routinely running building infrastructure, like the HVAC system, to keep it in good condition?
-All of these questions should be considered, answered and communicated to employees to ensure a healthy work area.
+All of these questions should be considered, answered and communicated to employees to ensure a healthy work space.

 2. Evaluate Indoor Air Quality

 For building or office managers, a formal indoor air quality assessment from a respected contractor should be the first step.
-For employees, the reason to advocate for a building air quality evaluation is because every building has differing systems, IAQ concerns and best solutions.
-The benefit of an IAQ assessment is it provides a specific breakdown of relevant facility air quality issues and knowledgable HVAC recommendations and IAQ solutions.
+For employees, the reason to advocate for a building air quality evaluation is that every building has differing systems, IAQ concerns and best solutions.
+An IAQ assessment provides a specific breakdown of relevant facility air quality issues and knowledgable HVAC recommendations and IAQ solutions.
 Plus, a formal evaluation gives employers the opportunity to provide employees with documentation that measures were taken to understand and better workplace air quality.

 3. Indoor Air Quality Solutions

 There are a handful of HVAC system upgrades and IAQ solutions to choose from.
-IAQ upgrades are particularly crucial for the workplace because they are shared spaces.
-Without IAQ solutions, particles, pollutants and contaminants spread through communal buildings and office spaces unchecked.
+IAQ upgrades are particularly crucial for the workplace because it is a shared space.
+Without IAQ solutions, particles, pollutants and contaminants spread unchecked.

 Building air quality solutions include:

-- Improved Ventilation: Ventilation is the best way to dilute indoor pollution and reduce the concentration of contaminants and viral particles.
+Ventilation is the best way to dilute indoor air pollution.
 As per the CDC, “the lower the concentration, the less likely viral particles can be inhaled into the lungs.”
 Increasing outdoor airflow and reducing recirculated air improves building ventilation.
-Another option is to install a mechanical ventilation system, which consistently circulates fresh air for the entire space.
-Also–make sure localized ventilation fans are on whenever the building is occupied (i.e. bathroom fans, kitchen fans, etc.).
+Another option is to install a mechanical ventilation system, which consistently circulates fresh air throughout the entire space.
+Also, make sure localized ventilation fans are on whenever the building is occupied (i.e. bathroom fans, kitchen fans, etc.).

-- Clean Air Ducts: This is a helpful option for buildings that have truly gone unoccupied since the pandemic first began.
-For such spaces, air duct cleaning is a smart choice to clean out dust or even sanitize building ductwork.
+This is a helpful option for buildings that have truly gone unoccupied since the pandemic first began.
+For such spaces, air duct cleaning is a smart choice to remove dust and sanitize ductwork.

-- Upgraded Air Filters: Filtration is another popular pandemic air quality choice.
+Filtration is another popular pandemic air quality choice.
 Air filters are an important HVAC system defense.
 They were not, however, originally designed with occupant health and safety in mind.
-Upgrading to MERV-13 or the highest filter option that won’t reduce overall system airflow is the way to go.
+Upgrading to MERV-13 or the highest-rated filter that won’t reduce overall system airflow is the way to go.

 Funding for Healthy Work Spaces